 Atkins bars come in two categories: “snack bars” and “protein-rich meal bars”.
 They differ in both calorie count and protein content, but the vast majority of these bars have sweet flavors like “White Chocolate Macedamia Nut” or “Dark Chocolate Peanut Butter”.
 So if you’re looking for a savory meal replacement, they probably aren’t for you.

-- A sweet and salty crunchy blend of Pretzels, real roasted peanuts and creamy peanut butter dipped in a rich milk chocolaty coating.
+- Crunchy blend of pretzels, real roasted peanuts and creamy peanut butter dipped in a rich milk chocolate coating

 That being said, the snack bars are great to use as an alternative when you’re craving high-carb treats that might set back your dieting efforts.
 And if you don’t mind sweetness, then simply using them as a quick meal replacement on the go is a viable option.